 Anki is not a magic pill, and you can’t ‘hack’ your brain into retaining information without any effort.
 Anki is merely a studying technique, and it requires you to put in sustained effort and time to deliver results, as with any studying technique.

-Consider Anki as the last third in your studying journey, you need to already have an understanding of the concepts you are trying to learn.
-Anki is there to remind you of that information so that you can recall it at a moment’s notice for a much longer period.
+Consider Anki as the last third in your studying journey.
+You need to have already an understanding of the concepts you are trying to learn.
+Anki is there to remind you of that information so you can recall it at a moment’s notice for much longer.

 Anki is great for retaining knowledge of things you have ALREADY learned, not for learning new things entirely; it is not a classroom or a textbook replacement, but rather a study tool to help you retain information!